massenergize/frontend-portal/.github/ISSUE_TEMPLATE/new-feature.md

 What do you think the value of adding this feature is?
 Help managers and developers know how this should be prioritized.

 **Additional details/context**
-Add any other details, UI mockups, examples from other products, context or anything else that might help the developers know what to make.
+Add any other details, context, UI mockups, examples from other products, or anything else that might help the developers know what to make.

 **Acceptance criteria.**
 The conditions that must be met for this to be done.
 For example, for a login feature: User is securely and reliably logged in until timeout or manual sign-out.